LuiseFreese/mermaid/docs/GLOBAL-CHOICES-GUIDE.md

 - **Solution integration** - all choices (existing and new) are added to your specified solution
 - **Bulk processing** - upload JSON files with multiple choice sets
 - **Real-time feedback** - see creation progress in the web UI
-- **Dry run mode** - preview what would be created without making changes
 - **Built-in choice detection** - automatically identifies and categorizes Microsoft's built-in choices

 ### JSON File Format